 You may have talked at length about the dream of living abroad with your partner and family.
 Or your partner may have just had a bolt from the blue offer of a position in a far flung place.
 Whatever the cause, that vague notion of perhaps-maybe-moving-somewhere-someday, just moved from a fuzzy 'sometime' to a clear proposition.
 You'd better take some time to think about how you really feel about the prospect.

-There are some really big questions to consider, which I have more fully discussed elsewhere in this series, but to summarise - Be clear about what you are leaving behind and make sure you know what you are moving towards.
+Be clear about what you are leaving behind and make sure you know what you are moving towards.
 Think about how you will keep in touch with your professional life, how do you keep contact with family and friends.
 Now you have a definite location for your move, is it somewhere you can relatively easily travel to and from, and if not, is this an issue?
 Whilst you are away will you work, if so, how, and what support do you need to make this happen?
 If you have children how will you arrange a network to allow you to work or keep up your own interests and your relationship with your partner?

 Assuming you have committed to the decision to move, some simple steps could help you make the most of the opportunity, as well as putting up in the best position to offer the support your family may need whilst away.